anggialberto/xl-py/README.md

 ## Requirement

-The linepy module only requires Python 3.
+The xlpy module only requires Python 3.
 You can download from [here](https://www.python.org/downloads/).

 ## Installation